 Children are incredibly intuitive.
 Maybe you think they have no idea about what’s going on because you and your partner were trying to keep your arguments behind closed doors.
 You better believe it: your children already sense there’s something wrong.
 If you’re absolutely sure about the divorce, then they need to know.
 As soon as possible!

 Yes – your child is going to be heartbroken.
-This cannot be easy for them.
-You can, however, make it easier if you approach the situation from the right angle.
-If you’re calm, comforting, and supportive when you tell your kid, the reception will be better.
+This cannot and will not be easy for them.
+You can, however, make it easier if you approach telling your child from the right angle.
+If you’re calm, comforting, loving, and supportive, you can minimize your child’s trauma and heartbreak when you break the news.

-It’s not going to be easy, but you have to do this and you’ll finally be ready to move on.
+It’s not going to be easy, but you have to do this right so that all of you can move on to the next chapter in your family’s life.

 1. Be There – Both of You